All SEOs will agree that link building is one of the most effective strategies to boost organic rankings.

 - benefits of SEO

 You can use your brand name with keyword anchor to diversify your anchor text.
-For example “content marketing stan ventures”, “guest posting services stan ventures”.
+For example “content marketing stan ventures”, “blogger outreach services stan ventures”.

 Importance of Anchor Text in SEO

 Suppose you go back to the Stanford university paper written by the founders of Google.
 In that case, you can see that they have an entire section for Anchor text.

 The PageRank algorithm of Google is incomplete without Anchor text, and this means its bearing on SEO is huge.

 - Anchors often provide more accurate descriptions of web pages than the pages themselves.

 - Anchors may exist for documents that cannot be indexed by a text-based search engine, such as images, programs, and databases.

 The original document also says that anchor text for backlinks comes naturally from neutral third-party sources.

 However, this is not always possible, and waiting for natural backlinks can take forever.
 So, it’s imperative to build backlinks using the right strategy.